 7. Fill your mind with great design:

 To be a great shoe designer you need to look well beyond shoes!
-There is so much great industrial design out there!
-Fill your mind with images – Ferrari, Prada, Frank Gehry, Philippe Starck, Apple, Porsche, etc. There are so many places on the web to see great modern designs for products aside from shoes.
+There is a multitude of great industrial design out there!
+Fill your mind with images – Ferrari, Prada, Frank Gehry, Philippe Starck, Apple, Porsche, etc. There are so many websites online where you can see great modern designs for products aside from shoes.
 Fill up your brain, and let your eyes drink up this design stew.